-Equipment and adaptations to your home if you have a disability
+Equipment and adaptations to your home if you have a disability or illness

 If you have a disability or illness and you're having difficulties carrying out activities of daily living we may be able to help.